sthlmrb/texts/2014-01-22-intro_course_retro_notes.md

 - Maria Muñoz
 - Mattamadugu Seshendra

-## Misc

-- How did the students find us?
-Maria: via Meetup.com, has attended PyLadies.
-Has friends in the business.
-Mattamadugu: via Meetup.com.
-- Installfest went well.
-- Name tags were good.
-- Mike went to Bergh and gave a class, told them about us.
-- Maybe 16% women.
-We want to improve that ratio but don't know how.
-- Few guides that know Windows well.
-- Next event sometime around April 3.
-- 58 attendees signed up last time.
-73 this time.
-43 students showed up.
-10-ish coaches?
-- A FAQ of common errors, especially Windows errors, would be nice.

 ## Things to do now

 - [Henrik & Calle] Send a message to attendees via Meetup.com, mentioning: